pagi-org/spec/pagi.md

 ### Core Syntax {#core-schema}

-A PAGI Schema is defined in an xml document.
+A PAGI Schema is defined in an XML document.
+Note that this XML document, which represents a PAGI-compliant schema, is distinct from the XML transfer format used to represent a particular instance of a PAGI document graph.

 Here is the general structure: